hibernate/hibernate-validator/readme.txt

   Using Hibernate Validator
   -------------------------

-  - In case you use the distribution archive from the download site, copy hibernate-validator-*.jar together with all jar files from lib into the classpath of your application.
+  - In case you use the distribution archive from the download site, copy hibernate-validator-<version>.jar together with all jar files from lib/required into the classpath of your application.
 You can switch the slf4j binding jars for log4j (log4j-<version>.jar and slf4j-log4j12-<version>.jar) with the slf4j binding files of your choice.
-See http://www.slf4j.org/manual.html In case you are using Java 5 you have to also include all the jar files from the jdk5 subdirectory.
+See http://www.slf4j.org/manual.html In case you are using Java 5 you have to also include all the jar files from the lib/jdk5 directory.
-    The jar files contain the classes needed for using JAXB.
-If XML configuration is disabled via Configuration.ignoreXmlConfiguration the jar files from the jdk5 subdirectory don't have to be added.
+    The jar files contain the classes needed for JAXB.
+If you don't use the xml configuration and XML configuration is disabled via Configuration.ignoreXmlConfiguration the jar files from the lib/jdk5 directory don't have to be added.

   or